acid-unit/module-google-tag-manager/README.md

 ### Product Removed

-Event structure is the same as for adding product to wishlist, but with the different event name:
+The event structure is identical to the "Product Added to Wishlist" event, but with a different event name:

 ```jsonc
 {